 If you only need access to the client’s Facebook Page and none of the other assets, your client does not need to have Business Manager set up.

-Disadvantages of manually requesting access to a Facebook page:
+Disadvantages of manually requesting Facebook page access:

 - You must assign a primary Facebook Page to your Business Manager (for identification)

-- Your client must go to Facebook to approve your request (there won’t be any emails)
+- Your client must go to Facebook to approve your request

 You can only get access to the Facebook Page of your client, no other assets